 If you are looking for a pretty fabulous deodorant recipe, this is the one I have been making, using, and adoring.

 - 1 Tablespoon baking soda (or if sensitive to baking soda, substitute more arrowroot powder or corn starch)

 - 15 drops essential oil of your choice (optional)

 - 2 probiotic capsules (be sure to check out the brands I linked to above)

-- Add the cocoa butter, shea butter, coconut oil, and beeswax to a glass measuring cup like this one.
+- Add the cocoa butter, shea butter, coconut oil, and beeswax to a glass measuring cup.